Everything I Read in 2023

 Clearly I was a tad infested with the ‘Ishiguro Fever’ around this time, as this was the fourth book of his I read within the span of two months.

-Klara and the Sun is an interesting read, shining with Ishiguro’s unique vision of the near-future, funnelled through the eyes of a cute android narrator.
-If you liked Never Let Me Go, you have to give his (current) latest novel a try.
+Klara and the Sun is an interesting read, shining with Ishiguro’s unique vision of the near-future, funnelled through the eyes of a cute, child-like android narrator.
+If you liked Never Let Me Go, or simply enjoy fiction that toys with human bonds, you have to give this touching novel a try.

 People From My Neighbourhood by Hiromi Kawakami